gamerf/aws-serverless-workshop-innovator-island/hugo-site/content/3-photos/2-Backend/2-compositing/_index.en.md

 ![template.yaml](../../images/3-photos-composite-yaml.png)

+3. Complete the SAM definition for the serverless function, as per below. *Ask for hints if you get stuck*

 SAM will read this file and convert this YAML into infrastructure.
 Some of the important sections for today include:

 - **Parameters**: the function needs to know the name of the final bucket, so you can provide this as a parameter to the template.